christopher-besch/homepage/src/articles/03_gentoo/gentoo_01.md

 This primordial soup, correctly called stage 3, comes in a few varieties:
 <HalfImage src={stage3_download} />

-I want a system with a desktop, so I choose the appropriate desktop profile.
+I want a system with a desktop, so I chose the appropriate desktop profile.
 And then there's the matter of the init system.

 On Linux the init system is the first program that starts once the kernel has booted up.